 The small cast features some standout performances.
 Paige Poulier is impressively imposing as a Boggo Road guard and Chris Vaag is excellent in all sorts of multi-roles, from cleanskin criminal without a previous record to long term, foul-mouthed and full-of-venom deviant.

 The years of work in development of Bogga are not only apparent but clearly have been rewarded with an interesting show about an interesting place that stood the test of some interesting times in this state’s history.
 As an anthropological artefact, its value is immense.
 As a work of theatre it is at turns humorous and chilling.
 Combined, it is well worth the attention of anybody with even passing interest in the notorious heritage prison’s incredible history in particular or the city’s fascinating history in general.

 For more of Meredith Walker’s theatre reviews, check out Blue Curtains Brisbane.

 - The Winter’s Tale (QSE) – theatre review

-- Rice (QT) – theatre review
+- Nearer the Gods (QT) – theatre review

 David Edwards is the editor of The Blurb and a contributor on film and television